 The District of Columbia is committed to protecting the homeless from extreme weather injury by meeting the demand for shelter during hypothermia (not enough heat) and hyperthermia (too much heat) seasons.

 You can help.
 Call the Shelter Hotline when you see a person who is homeless who may be impacted by extreme temperatures.

 The Shelter Hotline is operated by the United Planning Organization (UPO).
 You can reach the hotline in four ways:

-Families seeking emergency shelter should go to the Virginia Williams Family Resource Center at 920 Rhode Island Avenue, NE.
-The shelter operates between the hours of 8 am and 3:30 pm, Monday through Friday (except for holidays and days on which the District government is closed).
-After 3:30 pm and on weekends, during extrene temperature alerts, families should call the Shelter Hotline for transportation to the DC General family shelter or other available family shelter.
+Families seeking emergency shelter should go to the Virginia Williams Family Resource Center (VWFRC) at 920 Rhode Island Avenue, NE.
+VWFRC operates between the hours of 8 am and 4:00 pm, Monday through Thursdays (except for holidays and days on which the District government is closed).
+After 4:00 pm and on Fridays and weekends, families should call the Shelter Hotline for transportation to the DC General family shelter or other available family shelter.

 Other single adult hypothermia and hyperthermia beds will also be available 7 pm to 7 am.
 These shelters open at the time of the first alert of the season and remain open every day of the extreme temperature season.
 These are seasonal shelters.